- Sports and Recreation»

 TCU's 2016 Alamo Bowl victory was tied (with Texas Tech) for the most points comeback in the history of a bowl game.
 It was a school record, and It also tied for the second-largest comeback in the history of an FBS game.
 Since the TX Tech comeback, teams had been 0-1,463 when trying to record a comeback victory.
 Make that stat 1-1,464!
 Go Frogs!

 In 2015, it was the first time in team history to have a 3,000 yard passer (Boykin), a 1,000 yard rusher (Green) and a 1,000 yard receiver (Doctson).

 Gary Patterson is 160-57 in his tenure at TCU.
 He is one of 7+ coaches with 100 wins at the same school.
 He is also the winningest coach at TCU.

 The Horned Frogs are 82-19 at Amon G. Carter Stadium under head coach Gary Patterson.

 In the last 20 seasons, TCU is tied for 7th most wins at 184 (that number will rise in the next 3 years as the 20 seasons will include the beginning of the Gary Patterson era).

 In the last 11 years, TCU has finished in the AP Poll Top 10 a fourth-best 6 times.

 Frogs in the NFL

-TCU was recently named the nation's leader in developing NFL talent and the proof is in these 17 former players who are now on NFL active rosters.
+TCU currently has 21 players on NFL active rosters.
 Learn more about the history of TCU Football including their two National Championships in 1935 and 1938 in the book, Rif Ram Bah Zoo, Football Comes to TCU.

 Jonathan Anderson, LB (Chicago Bears)